 1/ Lenoir Wine Garden

 Lenoir’s best kept secret is its wine garden.
 This is where the storied wine parties occur, presenting wine and foods of various regions and hues to Austin.
-The summer bean chaat, grilled quail and deviled eggs with kochikaru are examples of the delights found on the menu on any given evening.
+Summer bean chaat, grilled quail and deviled eggs with kochikaru are examples of the delights that have been found on the seasonal menu in the past.

 The wine garden serves dishes prepared in both the food truck and inside kitchen.
 Select items from the normally prix fixe menu are now available outside, where recent improvements have made the environment more comfortable than ever.
 If you’ve ever wanted to check out Lenoir’s celebrated food, now is the time!